Cognitive Health Check-Up

 The PTSD Scale, for example, is specifically designed to identify symptoms consistent with post-traumatic stress disorder, including intrusive thoughts, hypervigilance, and avoidance behaviors.
 This scale has been validated as a reliable tool for detecting PTSD symptoms and is particularly useful in both clinical and forensic settings where trauma histories are relevant.
 Similarly, the Behavioral/Medical Symptoms Scale (BMS) focuses on identifying a range of behavioral and medical complaints that may not be adequately covered by the primary clinical scales.
 This scale helps in uncovering underlying issues related to medical problems and behavioral disturbances that could impact psychological functioning.

 The Addiction Potential Scale (APS) is another important minor scale that evaluates the risk of substance abuse and addiction-related behaviors.
 It assesses patterns of behavior and attitudes that are indicative of potential substance use problems.
 The APS is useful in contexts such as substance abuse treatment and prevention programs, where identifying individuals at risk for addiction is crucial.
 Together, these minor scales complement the MMPI-2’s major scales, offering a more comprehensive assessment of an individual’s psychological and behavioral health.
+They further holistically evaluate the overall cognitive, behavioral, and emotional functioning which interacts with the intensity of lifestyle preferences, feelings, inner turmoil, and the problems of everyday life.

 There is a total of 117 minor scales in the MMPI-2.
 These scales are broadly categorized under: